Rookout/deployment-examples/go-aws-lambda-zip/README.md

 You can look in `main.go` to see these lines in code.

 ### Dockerfile
-Now we need to compile the code with the GoRook, for that we'll just use a docker.
+Now we need to compile the code with the GoSDK, for that we'll just use a docker.
 Use this Dockerfile to compile your code (don't forget to add files to the `go build` command if you need to).

 ### Creating the Function